japanj/pugs-detection/README.md

 │   └── figures         <- Generated graphics and figures to be used in reporting │       └── loss graph  <- Training and validation loss graph for each experiment │
-├── environment.yml     <- The requirements file for reproducing the analysis environment, e.g.
+├── environment.yml     <- The requirements file for reproducing the analysis environment │
-│                          generated with `pip freeze > requirements.txt`
-│
-└── pugs_detection      <- Source code for use in this project.
+└── pugs_detection      <- Main Python package containing modules and utilities for PUGS detection workflow
     │
     ├── modeling
     │   ├── __init__.py